ablank/grunt-concat-language/README.md

 #### Working with Multiple Languages

-This example shows the language options available to format compiled documents and demonstrates how to combine files ordered by an array or sequentially from a specified directory.
+This example demonstrates configuration for combining files with language options, both explicitly ordering files in an array and loading all files from a specified directory.

 ```js
 // Project configuration.